In this age of instant gratification, customers expect a smooth and seamless online payments experience.

 Online payments processing comes with five main categories of fees that business owners must manage effectively to ensure good profit margins and sustainable business growth.

-• Interchange fees: these fees represent the bulk of your per-transaction fees and they are set by card networks to be paid to the customer’s bank (issuing bank).
+- Interchange fees: These fees represent the bulk of your per-transaction fees and they are set by card networks to be paid to the customer’s bank (issuing bank).
 The fee varies depending on the card type (e,g reward credit card, travel credit card), channel (in-person or online), geographical location, and industry type (e,g high-risk industries).
+It is highly dependent on the channel (online/ecommerce) and whether the merchant provides the proper security data (AVS and CVV match) to qualify for the best available rate.

-All the charges mentioned above can significantly affect your profit margins, and fortunately, you can cut down the costs through negotiation.
+All the charges mentioned above can significantly affect your profit margins.

 Good providers will equip you with advanced fraud detection tools and robust mechanisms for reducing and preventing chargebacks.